bluecatengineering/dora/README.md

 ## Troubleshooting/Testing

-### sqlx is giving me issues

-If `sqlx` continues to cause problems, perhaps we can consider changing to `rusqlite` and an async connection pooling mechanism like `deadpool`, [see here](https://crates.io/crates/deadpool-sqlite/0.2.0)

 ### Using perfdhcp

 [perfdhcp](https://kea.readthedocs.io/en/kea-2.0.1/man/perfdhcp.8.html) can be used to test dora, include `giaddr`, the subnet select option or the relay agent link selection opt, you can use this as a starting point: